jfalxa/wchooks/README.md

 ![](https://badgen.net/npm/types/wchooks)
 ![](https://badgen.net/bundlephobia/minzip/wchooks)

-Hooks tailored for web components, inspired by https://github.com/matthewp/haunted
+React-like Hooks tailored for Web Components, inspired by https://github.com/matthewp/haunted

 ## Description

 The core idea is similar to [React's hooks](https://reactjs.org/docs/hooks-intro.html) so you will feel at home if you're already familiar with them.

-How it departs from React is that those hooks are built with [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) in mind so, while trying to remain as small as possible, they also try to abstract some of the most common operations that are needed to build a usable custom element.

-Note that there are some constraints on how you can use hooks, for more information you can read the [Rules of Hooks](https://reactjs.org/docs/hooks-rules.html) of React.
+The library has been made with three objectives in mind:
+- provide hooks that improve the developer experience of building web components
+- remain as small as possible without sacrificing code readability
+- try to address problems inherent to react-like hooks, notably dependency tracking hell

 ## Usage